CRB El Milia: Youth Team Achievements

 The cadet team was the finalist in the Algerian Cadet Cup during the 2002–2003 edition.
 This final was held on June 12, 2003.
 The cadets represented Eastern Algeria at the Mustapha-Tchaker Stadium in Blida against ASM Oran, losing 3–2.

 Club Colors

 CRBEM has had several names since its creation, and the club has worn red and white colors.
 Red symbolizes the love of the nation, and white represents purity and hope.

+Grounds

-Boudjemaa Tahar
+Tahar Boudjemaa Stadium

-The old Boudjemaa Tahar stadium, located in the city center, witnessed CRBEM face the great teams of Eastern Algeria.
+The old Tahar Boudjmaa Stadium, located in the city center, witnessed CRBEM face the great teams of Eastern Algeria.
 This stadium has been abandoned.

-Saidouni Bachir (Boutias)
+Bachir Saidouni Stadium (Boutias)

-The Saidouni Bachir stadium replaced the old Tahar Boudjemaa stadium as the club's competition venue.
-Operational since 2007, the Saidouni Bachir sports complex features a natural grass field, a semi-Olympic athletics track, and other facilities.
-The stadium has a capacity of 5,000 seats, which can be expanded in the future.
+The Bachir Saidouni Stadium replaced the old Tahar Boudjemaa stadium as the club's competition venue.
+Operational since 2007, the Bachir Saidouni sports complex features a natural grass field, a semi-Olympic athletics track, and other facilities.
+The stadium has a capacity of 5,400 seats, which can be expanded in the future.